kshraddha/resume/README.md

 * Registered users can create playlists, (simulated) purchase the media and request new content.
 * Administrator manages the inventory and keeps track of new media requests.
 * The frontend was designed with Microsoft Visual Basic while Oracle 9i database as backend.

-#### Luxury Cars Portfolio
-* Designed and implemented a website that provides information on various luxury cars.
-* Users can view info such as - history, model specific details, current affairs and related links.
-* Technologies: HTML, CSS & JavaScript.

 ## EXTRA CURRICULAR ACTIVITIES